cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 yourGateway = JPSGateway(resName=yourResName, jarPath=yourResJarPath, **JGkwargs)
 ```

 where `resName` is the name you wish to give to your resource, `yourResJarPath` is the absolute path to the resource main jar file and `**JGkwargs` is a dictionary of any optional `argument: value` pairs one wishes to pass to the [py4j JavaGateway](https://www.py4j.org/py4j_java_gateway.html#py4j.java_gateway.JavaGateway) constructor.
 Note that if you wish to access an already installed resource through the `JPSGateway` (not recommended), then the `jarPath` argument can be omitted as it can be looked up by the resource name in the resource registry.
-Also note that some of the `py4j JavaGateway` constructor arguments are not allowed, or should be passed to the `py4j launch_gateway` method instead.
+Also, note that some of the `py4j JavaGateway` constructor arguments are not allowed or should be passed to the `py4j launch_gateway` method instead.
 If that is the case, the code will print a warning message which shows how to set the desired argument correctly.
 Please also note that according to the `py4j` documentation, the `gateway_parameters` argument to the `py4j JavaGateway` constructor must have the type of the [py4j GatewayParameters](https://www.py4j.org/py4j_java_gateway.html#py4j.java_gateway.GatewayParameters) object.
 However, to make it easy for the `py4jps` users, this argument can be passed as a dictionary which then is automatically converted into the `py4j GatewayParameters` object.
 Here is an example call to the `JPSGateway` constructor with extra `py4j JavaGateway` arguments:

 ```python
 from py4jps import JPSGateway